sonatype-nexus-community/scan-gradle-plugin/README.md

     }
     showAll = false // if true prints all dependencies.
 By default is false, meaning only dependencies with vulnerabilities will be printed. printBanner = true // if true will print ASCII text banner.
-By default is true.
+By default is true. modulesExcluded = ['module-1', 'module-2'] // Optional.
+For multi-module projects, the names of the sub-modules to exclude from auditing.

     // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] // list containing ids of vulnerabilities to be ignored